Swiss cows that produce the milk needed

 Switzerland are authentic and pure.

-average weight of a Gruyère AOC cheese is 35
+average weight of a Gruyère AOP cheese is 35

-The average weight of an alpine Gruyère AOC
+The average weight of an alpine Gruyère AOP

 is 28 kilos.